HewlettPackard/Rancher-on-SimpliVity/docs-src/config-core/lbs-config.md

 If you configure a single load balancer, you don't need a floating IP and the `rancher.hostname` should resolve to the IP of the standalone load balancer.

-The `admin-template` is used when provisioning the load balancer VMs.
+The `admin_template` is used when provisioning the load balancer VMs.

 ## Deploying two load balancers